Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Abstract

 \section{Abstract}

 As the use of \acf{LLM} chatbots by students and researchers becomes more prevalent, universities are pressed to develop AI strategies.
-One strategy that many universities pursue is to customize pre-trained LLM as-a-service (LLMaaS).
-While most studies on LLMaaS chatbots prioritize technical adaptations, we focus on psychological effects of user-salient customizations, such as interface changes.
-We assume that such customizations influence users' perception of the system and are therefore important in guiding safe and appropriate use.
-In a field study, we examine how students and employees ($N = 526$) at a German university perceive and use their institution's customized LLMaaS chatbot compared to ChatGPT.
-Participants using both systems ($n = 116$) reported greater trust, higher perceived privacy and less experienced hallucinations with their university's customized LLMaaS chatbot in contrast to ChatGPT.
-We discuss theoretical implications for research on calibrated trust, and offer guidance on the design and deployment of LLMaaS chatbots.
+One strategy that many universities pursue is to customize pre-trained LLM-as-a-service (LLMaaS) chatbots.
+While most studies on LLMaaS chatbots prioritize technical adaptations, these systems are often mainly characterized by user-salient front-end customizations, \eg, interface changes.
+Yet, no existing studies have examined how users perceive such systems compared to commercial LLM chatbots.
+In a field study, we investigate how students and employees ($N = 526$) at a German university perceive and use their institution's customized LLMaaS chatbot compared to ChatGPT.
+Participants using both systems ($n = 116$) reported greater trust, higher perceived privacy, and less perceived hallucinations with their university's customized LLMaaS chatbot compared to ChatGPT.
+We discuss implications for research on users' trustworthiness assessment process, and offer guidance for the design and deployment of LLMaaS chatbots.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~User studies} \ccsdesc[300]{Human-centered computing~Natural language interfaces} \ccsdesc[300]{Security and privacy~Privacy protections}